Waffle: Belgian

-Belgian waffles are a North American waffle variety, based on a simplified version of the Brussels waffle.
+Belgian waffles are based on a simplified version of the Brussels waffle.
 Recipes are typically baking soda leavened, though some are yeast-raised.
 They are distinguished from standard American waffles by their use of 1 ½" depth irons.
 Belgian waffles take their name from the Bel-Gem brand, which was promoted by waffle vendor Maurice Vermersch, who came from Brussels, Belgium.
 The thicker style was also popularized at the 1964 New York World's Fair.

 Bergische

 Bergische waffles, or Waffles from Berg county, are a specialty of the German region of Bergisches Land.
 The waffles are crisp and less dense than Belgian waffles, always heart shaped, and served with cherries, cream and optionally rice pudding as part of the traditional afternoon feast on Sundays in the region.

 Hong Kong

 Hong Kong style waffle, in Hong Kong called a "grid cake" or "grid biscuits" (格仔餅), is a waffle usually made and sold by street hawkers and eaten warm on the street.
 It is similar to a traditional waffle but larger, round in shape and divided into four quarters.
 It is usually served as a snack.
 Butter, peanut butter and sugar are spread on one side of the cooked waffle, and then it is folded into a semicircle to eat.
 Eggs, sugar and evaporated milk are used in the waffle recipes, giving them a sweet flavor.
 They are generally soft and not dense.
 Traditional Hong Kong style waffles are full of the flavor of yolk.
 Sometimes different flavors, such as chocolate and honey melon, are used in the recipe and create various colors.
 Another style of Hong Kong waffle is the eggette or gai daan jai (鷄蛋仔), which have a ball-shaped pattern.